-This slaw pretty much requires that you own a mandoline or at the very least a Julianne vegetable peeler.
-I have had my mandoline for almost 10 years and it is awesome!
+This slaw pretty much requires that you own a mandoline or at the very least a julienne vegetable peeler.
+I have had my mandoline for over 10 years and it is awesome!
 We use it all the time for salad prep, slicing sweet potatoes for chips, making quick work of prepping veggies for stir-frys and sautéing…

 - 1/2 of a small green cabbage (you need about 3/4 of a pound), quartered and sliced thinly on the mandoline

-- 1 large Fuji apple (organic), Julianned on the mandoline
+- 1 large Fuji apple (organic), julienned on the mandoline

-- 1 Large Granny Smith apple (organic), Julianned on the mandoline
+- 1 Large Granny Smith apple (organic), julienned on the mandoline

 - 1/4 of a red onion, thinly sliced on the mandoline (Optional - I have made this with and without the onion and it is delicious both ways.)